 Ask someone to play for your taping that you work with regularly so that you will be very comfortable.
 Be sure to discuss tempos and introductions.
 Make time for practice before the taping.

-All of the sung material must be recorded without stopping and no editing may occur.
+It is not necessary to hire a professional videographer to record the exam.
+For your best results, we recommend a video camera/phone with good sound quality, which can also be digitally uploaded.
+All sung material must be recorded without stopping and no editing may occur.
 Be sure that the camera is focused on the cantor so that the adjudicators can see both face and gesture.
-All of the sung material must be recorded without stopping and no editing may occur.
-Don’t forget to record the ear training, set of three intervals portion of the exam.
+All sung material must be recorded without stopping and no editing may occur.
+Don’t forget to record the pitch-matching exercises, three sets of intervals found on the written exam.

 The NPM administrator is your main contact from that point on and will coordinate all efforts on your part.
 Direct all questions and concerns to such administrator.
-Please note that you will be informed if the administrator changes between the time you make application and the time your tape is graded.
+Please note that you will be informed if the administrator changes between the time you make application and the time your recording is graded.

-Group for Taping
+Group for Recording

-Self-Assessment Tips to Help You Prepare (pdf file)
+Self-Assessment Tips to Help You Prepare (PDF)

 These tips are designed to help you assess your skills as you prepare for the Basic Cantor Certificate.
 We encourage you to seek outside assistance to help you assess.